 Last 3 stretch and folds – every 30 minutes.

-Cover with plastic wrap and allow the dough to bulk ferment until doubled in a warm place.
+Cover with plastic wrap and allow the dough to bulk ferment in a warm place until doubled.
 This usually takes my dough about 8 hours.

 Shape And Refrigerate Overnight

-Shape into a ball by gently spinning it toward you against the countertop, giving it tension.
+Shape it into a ball by gently spinning it toward you against the countertop, giving it tension.
+This will help the bread get really puffy.

-Transfer to a lightly floured banneton basket or bowl with tea towel.
+Transfer to a lightly floured banneton basket or bowl lined with a tea towel.

-Cover with plastic and proof 12-14 hours in the refrigerator.
+Cover with plastic and proof for 12-14 hours in the refrigerator.
 I will put the basket in a grocery bag and tie it.
+You could also let it rise in a warm spot for 2-4 hours.

 Bake